FastPoints2Mesh

 Abstract

 Combining robotic manipulation with computer vision holds great promise for automating daily tasks of ever-increasing complexity.
 However, versatile manipulation of complex or deformable objects is still beyond current robotic capabilities, primarily because fast and robust shape estimation for soft materials remains a challenging and largely open problem.
 We propose to tackle this challenge with a physics-informed mesh representation, building on recent advances in machine learning to achieve real-time point cloud to mesh reconstruction.
 Recent methods make it efficient and effective to learn from point cloud representation and show robustness to input perturbation and corruption.
-We aim to reconstruct in real-time the mesh of a deforming object by bringing suitable physical properties including deformability, inertia, and density conservation into the loss function of the point cloud to mesh reconstruction neural network.
-This approach ensures that the objects’ physical properties always lie in a physically realistic range at all times.
-We expand on a large-scale simulated dataset enhanced with real-world data to train our neural network.
+We aim to reconstruct in real-time the mesh of a deforming object by bringing suitable physical properties such as deformability, inertia, and density conservation into the loss function of the point cloud to mesh reconstruction neural network.
+We will procure a large-scale simulated dataset and enhance it with real-world data for training neural networks.
 The simulated dataset will be based on datasets of CAD object models (ShapeNet, PartNet, etc.) that are available online.
 The resulting pre-trained network is expected to greatly improve both the surface reconstruction accuracy and the frame rate of real-time mesh reconstruction.
 Such a quick and accurate meshing solution will be an important foundation for computer vision and robotics.
 The tracking of complex objects in unstructured environments is crucial for dexterous robotic manipulation and real-world interactions, which will strongly impact many application domains, including medicine, logistics, food processing, and agriculture.

 People